mxcop/vox-tracer/README.md

-This template is intended for students of Breda University.
+# Voxel Software Ray Tracer

+## License (CC0 & MIT)
+All code apart from the code forked is MIT licensed.

+*This project is build upon a template created by Jacco Bikker (bikker.j@gmail.com)*

-Code is fully public domain.
-Use as you please.
+*Code as is from the template I forked is fully public domain.
+Use as you please.*

-Contact me at bikker.j@gmail.com.